-Implement Responsive Classroom, Mindfulness, and Olweus positive school environment programs.
-Develop a School Vision, a Positive Discipline Plan, a Parent Handbook, and a Staff Handbook.
-Our school is new.
-We have two founding schools whose populations created 99% of our population.
-Our founding schools had effective signature programs that must be masted by both the Pt.
-Dume and the Cabrillo faculties.
-Our new school needs direction and pragmatic positive environment strategies are are universally known and championed.
-Since when we opened had no Vision, no Discipline Plan, and no Handbooks, we knew we had to create them rapidly and strategically.
+MES students should feel welcomed, safe, included, and successful at their school.
+Students need to love being at school.
+School should be joyful.
+To ensure this, MES will continue to implement the Responsive Classroom, Mindfulness, and Olweus Bully Prevention programs.
+Additionally MES will also use our newer School Vision, Positive Discipline Plan, Parent Handbook, and our forthcoming Staff Handbook to create and maintain order and purpose.
+Our school is newer so this work is especially important.
+Recall we have two founding schools whose populations created 90% of our population.
+Our founding schools had effective signature programs that are thriving at MES.
+These pragmatic positive environment strategies are universally known and championed by faculty and parents but we must support teachers professional growth to maintain our progress..
+Recall that when MES opened, there was no SPSA, no Vision, no Discipline Plan, and no Handbooks; we knew we had to create them rapidly and strategically.
 We created our Positive Discipline Plan first to help us have a consistent experience for students.
-By January draft Handbooks will be published.
-By February a Vision Statement will be agreed to by leadership and parent groups.
-By March our Handbooks will be finalized.
+By January draft both Handbooks will be published.
+We are using three surveys including the Social, Academic, and Emotional Behavior Risk Screener (SAEBRS) to guide our work.

 All k-5 MES teachers will administer the Social, Academic, and Emotional Behavior Risk Screener (SAEBRS) three times this school year to gather baseline data (Lead), mid-year data, and end-of-year (Lag).
-All 5th grade MES teachers will administer the California Healthy Kids Survey (CHKS) at the end of the year to gather data for improvement for 2020-2021 and to contrast with end-of-year SAEBRS data.
+The SAEBRS is a brief and efficient tool for universal screening for students who may need social-emotional support.
+If a student or teacher mark all three domains as troublesome, then this student is identified as a student who is struggling to to feel welcomed, safe, included, and successful in school.
+All 5th grade MES teachers will administer the California Healthy Kids Survey (CHKS) at the end of the year to gather data for improvement for 2022-2023 and to contrast with end-of-year SAEBRS data.
 All k-5 MES teachers will administer the Olweus Survey to gauge connectedness and sense of safety and inclusion.
 Olweus training will be held mid-November.
-At that time we will set a detailed time line of Olweus activities.
-The SAEBRS is a brief and efficient tool for universal screening of student risk for social-emotional.
+At that time we will set a detailed timeline of Olweus activities.
 Olweus is specifically designed to help us mitigate bully behaviors and develop upstander behaviors in peers.

-Students need to feel welcomed, safe, and included at school.
+Students need to feel welcomed, safe, included, and successful at school.
 Parents need to know what is happening at school and how they can help from home.
 Parents need to feel proud that their child attends MES.
-Staff need to a refresher in Olweus strategies.
-Staff from founding school Pt.
-Dume need training on Responsive Classroom strategies.
+Staff need a refresher in Olweus strategies.
+Three teachers still need training on advanced Responsive Classroom strategies.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome SAEBRS - January 2020 Social, Academic, and Emotional Behavior Risk Screener 38/180students or 13.7% of our students are at risk.
-10% decrease from lead data as measured by the January 2021 Screener
+Metric/Indicator Baseline/Actual Outcome Expected Outcome SAEBRS - January 2022 Social, Academic, and Emotional Behavior Risk Screener 0% of our students are at risk as measured by the May 2021 screener.
+0% of our students are at risk as measured by the January 2022 screener.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome CHKS - California Healthy Kids Survey TBD 10% increase from pending lead data as contrasted between 19-20 and 20-21.
-Olweus - Bully Mitigation Survey TBD 10% increase from pending lead data as measured by the spring survey
+Metric/Indicator Baseline/Actual Outcome Expected Outcome CHKS - California Healthy Kids Survey TBD 0% of our students are at risk as measured by the January 2022 screener.
+Olweus - Bully Mitigation Survey TBD 0% of students will feel bullied at school as measured by the spring survey